An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 Safety issues should also be taken into account.
 For example, only authorized users should access confidential information; no user can overwrite critical areas of the System.

-In short, the OS should keep track of who is using which resources are providing resources to those who are requesting resources and should arbitrate any conflicting requests.
+In short, the OS should keep track of who is using which resources, provide resources to those who are requesting resources, and arbitrate any conflicting requests.

 Tasks Performed

-1. It provides the user interface with the system.
+- It provides the user interface for the system.

 The resources it manages are processors, storage, input/output devices, and data.